takeshape/shopify-api-indexing/README.md

 Check out our [Schema spec documentation](https://app.takeshape.io/docs/schema/spec#indexedshapes) to learn how to configure API Indexing in your project today.

+> New to TakeShape?
+We combine every service you need into a single API with our API Mesh.
+[Check out our documentation](https://app.takeshape.io/docs/major-concepts) to learn how we can simplify your workflow.

 ## How to use this pattern

 1. Create a TakeShape project with the pattern in this repo.
 The button below will deploy the project: